-On June 18 1758, the regiment was part of Wangenheim's Corps who passed the Rhine at Duisburg.
+On June 18, 1758, the regiment was part of Wangenheim's Corps who passed the Rhine at Duisburg.
 On June 23, the regiment took part in the Battle of Krefeld where it was deployed on the right wing under the command of the Hereditary Prince of Brunswick.
 Along with the Hessian Wutginau and Prinz Karl regiments, it drove off a French cavalry attack.
 On October 10, it took part in the Battle of Lutterberg where it was deployed in Zastrow's Brigade in the first line of the centre.
-During the night of October 10 to 11, the regiment drove back French hussars who were pursuing the retreating Allied army.
-In December, when the Allied army took its winter quarters in Westphalia, the regiment was quartered in the Bishopric of Paderborn.
+During the night of October 10 to 11, as part of the rearguard, the regiment drove back French hussars, who were pursuing the retreating Allied army.
+In December, when the Allied army took up its winter quarters in Westphalia, the regiment was quartered in the Bishopric of Paderborn.

-On July 16 1761, the regiment was present at the Battle of Vellinghausen, the regiment was attached to the infantry of the central corps.
+On July 16, 1761, the regiment was present at the Battle of Vellinghausen, where it was attached to the infantry of the central corps.

-By May 23 1762, the regiment was attached to the Allied Main Army where it escorted the artillery.
-On June 24, it took part in the Battle of Wilhelmsthal where it was attached to the 4th column, still escorting the artillery.
+By May 23, 1762, the regiment was attached to the main Allied army where it escorted the artillery.
+On June 24, it took part in the Battle of Wilhelmsthal, where it was attached to the fourth column, still escorting the artillery.

 Description of the uniform of 1762 based on Wilmans' document kept in the Staatsarchiv Bückeburg.

-Troopers were armed with a musket and a sabre.
+Troopers were armed with a musket, a bayonet and a sabre.